marcosscruz/tic-tac-toe/README.md

 Feel free to explore and customize this source code to add additional features or improve the user interface.
 It's a great project for students looking to practice C++ programming concepts or simply have fun with a classic game!

 **Note:** Ensure that you have a C++ development environment set up on your system before running the game.
+Due to the code having certain library imports related to the WIndowns operating system, it is likely that it will not work on another operating system.